 Disaster Risk, Vulnerability, and Adaptation: Assessing climate-driven hazards, compounded by human interventions in the Anthropocene, to develop risk-informed adaptation strategies for vulnerable communities, particularly in mountains and their downstream regions.

-Human-Environmental Sustainability in Emerging Landscapes: Investigating how societies and environment (or ecosystem) co-evolve in rapidly transforming landscapes, promoting sustainable use, environmental conservation, and adaptive governance.
+Human-Environmental Sustainability in Emerging Landscapes: Investigating how societies and environment (or ecosystem) co-evolve in rapidly transforming landscapes, promoting sustainable resource use, environmental conservation, and adaptive governance.

 To achieve these goals, his lab employs a transdisciplinary approach, integrating Geo-informatics (RS/GIS, UAV Photogrammetry/LiDAR and GeoAI), Geo-statistics (numerical modelling using R & Python), Geo-chronology (OSL, CRN, tree-ring dating), and field-based geophysical (GPR, GNSS, etc.) & participatory survey techniques.